Reforms are emptying Louisiana’s prisons. This group makes sure no one goes back.

 Within correctional circles, officials have long been wary of ex-prisoners spending time together.
 When Blair Boutte, 55, came home 20 years ago after doing prison time for manslaughter, “consorting with other felons,” even in substance-abuse groups, was grounds for revoking parole.

-In the past month, officials from the jail on Perdido Street stopped a staffer from First 72+ from participating in a facility peer-support group because of a 2016 conviction.
+In the past month, officials from the jail on Perdido Street stopped a staffer from the First 72+ from participating in a facility peer-support group because of a 2016 conviction.

-But in other corners, the “us helping us” concept is winning plaudits.
-Rebecca Ikner, re-entry program manager for the Louisiana Division of Probation and Parole, said that she is impressed by the camaraderie she sees at First 72+.
+But in other corners, the “Us helping us” concept is winning plaudits.
+Rebecca Ikner, reentry program manager for the Louisiana Division of Probation and Parole, said she is impressed by the camaraderie she sees at the First 72+.
 “They do that peer support and networking so well,” Ikner said.

-Boutte, one of the founders of First 72+ and now a bondsman and prominent political adviser, says, “History teaches us that we are always better off fighting our challenges united with those who were in the fight before us.”
+Boutte, one of the founders of the First 72+ and now a bondsman and prominent political adviser, says, “History teaches us that we are always better off fighting our challenges united with those who were in the fight before us.”
 He adds that “those of us who have been there” are able to say when a client is making excuses.

-The increases in First 72+ clients are partly due to a newfound acknowledgment that re-entry is a necessary part of release.
+The increases in First 72+ clients are partly due to a newfound acknowledgment that reentry is a necessary part of release.
 That philosophy also draws inmates able to count their sentences in days, not years.
-Once they leave Central Lockup, they cross the street, walk up the driveway and knock on the door of First 72+.
+Once they leave Central Lockup, they cross the street, walk up the driveway and knock on the door of the First 72+.

-On a recent visit to Perdido Street, Girtley reached out his hand to welcome a young man walking up the drive in rubber jail slippers.
+On a recent visit to Perdido Street, Girtley reached out his hand to welcome a young man in rubber jail slippers walking up the drive.

 “I’m limited in what I can do,” Girtley said.
 “But I’ve been there, done that.
 And I wanna leave this world knowing that I was helpful to the next generation of kids out here.”